A Quick Recap of Debt and Equity Financing

 Perhaps you want to pilot a new feature, launch your platform in a new market, or even explore a new customer segment.
 Again, many of these initiatives requires funding beyond the capabilities of venture debt.

 Good News — You Can Have Debt and Equity Financing Together

-River SaaS Capital is pleased to announce the addition of an equity-based financing solution in addition to our current non-dilutive debt funding.
-This provides companies with strategic financing options that match their current growth status and their future goals.
+River SaaS Capital is pleased to announce the expansion of its financing capabilities to include equity-based solutions.
+This offering complements our existing revenue-based debt solutions for Software-as-a-Service (SaaS) companies located in the U.S., providing companies with strategic financing options that match their current growth status and their future goals.

 If you’ve been considering your financing options and are interested in equity (or how debt and equity financing can work together), we’d love to hear from you.
-We are actively looking to invest in companies that resemble our current criteria for venture debt with an ARR of around $1.5 million.
+We are actively looking to invest in companies that resemble our current criteria for venture debt with an MRR of at least $150k.

 Ready to get the financing fuel you need to achieve your goals?